waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Found ladder at (10, 13) leading back to RuinsOfAlphOutside.
   - Discovered cave entrance at (6, 19).
   - Entered Route36RuinsOfAlphGate.
-  - Gramps confirmed "strange tree" (Sudowoodo) blocking Route 36.
-Verified Turn 1977.
+  - Gramps confirmed "strange tree" blocking Route 36.

 ## Strategy & Lessons
 - Puzzle Solved: Numerical order 1-16 is correct for Kabuto.
 - Input Hygiene: Do not mix directional and action buttons in press_buttons.
 Use press_sequence for multi-step interactions.
 - HMs: Use FLASH in Dark Cave (requires Bellsprout).
 - Unown Battle: Psychic-type.
 Only know Hidden Power.
-Catching is priority (out of Poké Balls currently).
+Catching is priority.

-## Current Plan
-- Interact with NPCs in Route36RuinsOfAlphGate.
-- Check Route 36 for the "wiggly tree" blockage.
-- Explore reachable unseen tiles in Ruins of Alph Outside.
-- Investigate cave entrance at (6, 19).
-- Return to Route 32 and head south to Azalea Town.
+- Path to Azalea: Head south from Violet City to Route 32, then through Union Cave.
+Need to purchase Poké Balls for catching.